kosalaMaduwantha/exp-tracker/README.md

     - If the user does not exist, an error message is returned (***The custom exception UserNotFoundException is being thrown***).
     - If the password is incorrect, an error message is returned (***The custom exception UserAuthenticationError is being thrown***).
     - If the user is successfully logged in, a JWT token is generated and returned.
+    - Io.jsonwebtoken library in Spring is leveraged to generate the JWT token and HMAC-SHA Algorithm is used for the encoding.
+    - As the claims, the user-name, email, firstName, lastName, and expiration time are added to the token.

 - **Update User Profile**
     - Update the user profile by providing the user details such as first name, last name, phone number, and email.